interledger/web-monetization-wordpress-plugin/readme.txt

 Web Monetization is an open web standard.
 It connects publishers with their audiences and enables continuous payments to their websites.

 = Privacy =
-- No tracking or analytics.
+- No user data is collected or stored by this plugin.
-- No external calls are made by default.
+- No cookies are set.
+- Extension download links include analytics parameters (UTM tags) to track aggregate click sources.
+No personal information is transmitted.
+- Optional country targeting requires the GeoIP Detection plugin.

 = Performance =
 - Minimal footprint: a single or multiple  `<link rel="monetization">` tags are added to the head.